Skip to main content

 A mallet putter uses a larger, often geometric head shape with weight pushed to the perimeter for high forgiveness and, frequently, a face-balanced design suited to a straighter-back-and-through stroke.

-A mallet putter is characterized by a larger, often distinctively shaped head — semicircular, rectangular, or more elaborate geometric designs — with mass distributed toward the perimeter of the head to maximize forgiveness on off-center strikes and moment of inertia, similar in principle to a game-improvement iron.
+A mallet putter is characterized by a larger, often distinctively shaped head.
+This means semicircular, rectangular, or more elaborate geometric designs.
+This means with mass distributed toward the perimeter of the head to maximize forgiveness on off-center strikes and moment of inertia, similar in principle to a game-improvement iron.
 Many mallet putters are also designed to be face-balanced, meaning the face points straight up when the shaft is balanced on a finger, a property that tends to suit golfers with a straighter-back-and-through stroke rather than one with a pronounced natural arc.

-The forgiveness benefit of a mallet putter is genuine and measurable: off-center strikes on a well-designed mallet retain more of their intended distance and start line than the same off-center strike on a smaller, less forgiving blade putter, which matters given how frequently even skilled putters miss the exact center of the face.
-Many mallet designs also incorporate alignment aids — lines, dots, or shapes on the top of the head — intended to help a golfer aim more accurately at setup, a benefit somewhat independent of the head's forgiveness properties.
+The forgiveness benefit of a mallet putter is genuine and measurable.
+This means off-center strikes on a well-designed mallet retain more of their intended distance and start line than the same off-center strike on a smaller, less forgiving blade putter.
+This matters given how frequently even skilled putters miss the exact center of the face.
+Many mallet designs also incorporate alignment aids.
+This means lines, dots, or shapes on the top of the head.
+This means intended to help a golfer aim more accurately at setup, a benefit somewhat independent of the head's forgiveness properties.

 A player who reads their eyes were misaligned at address on a blade putter switches to a mallet with a clear alignment line across the top, and their start-line consistency immediately improves.